Neural Window Decoder for SC-LDPC Codes

 \subsection{Proposed Adaptive NWD Scheme}

-The adaptive NWD scheme needs to detect whether an error occurs in the previous stage.
-One method for detecting errors is utilizing the parity check equations of CNs connected solely to the previously decoded target VNs (see dashed square in Fig.~\ref{Fig:BNWD}).
-If any unsatisfied CN (UCN) is found by checking the parity check equations, we consider it an indication of a previous stage error and use the breakwater weights for decoding the current stage.
-Due to the symmetric structure of SC-LDPC codes, the VNs at the top and bottom always have the same values in finite-length codewords.
-If the UCN occurs, it indicates that there is an odd number of 1s in the previous target VNs, which necessarily means that at least one error has occurred.
-In addition to the UCN method, we also evaluate a genie-aided method for error detection.
+The adaptive NWD should first detect errors in the previous window.
+This is done by inspecting the parity-check equations that involve only the previously decoded target VNs (dashed square in Fig.~\ref{Fig:BNWD}).
+If any CN is unsatisfied, referred to as an unsatisfied CN (UCN), it indicates a prior error and triggers the use of the EP-resilient weight set for the current window.
+By the symmetric structure of SC-LDPC codes, the presence of a UCN indicates an odd-parity mismatch among the earlier target VNs, which implies at least one error.
+For reference, we also evaluate an ideal, genie-aided detector.